-The PD estimation methodology approved and implemented in December 2019 for most rating systems in Erste Group Bank AG is in line with recently issued regulatory guidance and its resulting PDs shall reflect long-run average default rates on rating grade level.
+The PD estimation methodology approved and implemented in December 2019 (replaced Lando and Skødeberg metodologies) for most rating systems in Erste Group in line with recently issued regulatory guidance and its resulting PDs shall reflect longrun average default rates on rating grade level.
 Additionally, when estimating PD, a margin of conservatism is added for each portfolio in order to ensure a conservative estimate as per IRB Approach standards.
 The regulatory floors on the minimal level of PD are applied.
 The difference between PDs and actual default rates arise due to long term-average nature of PDs and conservative margins defined in the regulation that are applied in the PD estimation.